 Before I go any further, you may be wondering, “What is Oatmilk?”

 Oatmilk is a non-dairy milk.
 In other words, it is not cow’s milk.

 Oatmilk is a beverage that is made from oats, as you may have guessed!
 It starts with whole grain oats and water and it has a rich creaminess.
 To me it tastes a lot like oatmeal, only it is cool and refreshing.
-I like that Planet Oat Oatmilk is an excellent source of calcium and vitamin A & D, has no artificial colors, flavors, or preservatives, is non-GMO, and has 2g of soluble fiber.
+It has a slightly sweet taste.
+I like that Planet Oat Oatmilk is an excellent source of calcium and vitamin A & D, has no artificial colors, artificial flavors, or preservatives, is non-GMO, and has 2g of soluble fiber.
 Oatmilk is a plant-based milk alternative.
 It is dairy free and vegan.
 It is also soy free, gluten free, tree nut free and peanut free in case you are wondering!

 I like the Plant Oat Original Oat Milk the best because it has no added sugars and I try to keep my sugar intake down.
 My kids enjoy the Planet Oat chocolate milk the most and it is no wonder since it has a delicious, rich dark chocolate flavor.
 If you have the Planet Oat chocolate oat milk on hand you could skip making the chocolate syrup in the recipe below.

 I think Planet Oat Oatmilk is one of the best oat milks available at grocery stores.
 If you are wondering how it compares to soy milk, rice milk, and almond milk, I think it is more full bodied and extra creamy in texture.
 I like all four milk alternatives, to be clear.